HuMiTriet/QuickLaunch/README.md

 Load unpack the folder extension after it has been converted to javascript, you will need to be in developer mode for this.

-Finally you will need to run the chromix-too-server in the background to use the chromix-too client:
+Finally, you will need to run the chromix-too-server in the background to use the chromix-too client:

 For Unix-like OS